 (3) Subclause (2) does not limit regulations that may be made for the purposes of subclause (1).

+[Clause 70 inserted by No. 13 of 2005 s.
+32.]

 71. Records of accidents and dangerous occurrences to be kept

 (1) The licensee for a pipeline operation must maintain, in accordance with the regulations, a record of each accident or dangerous occurrence in respect of which the licensee is required by clause 67 to notify the Minister.